root-foundation/root/README.md

 ## Convergence

 As AGI advances, all activities _converge_ towards a _singular_ activity.
-Therefore, a _single_ system will increasingly be able to enable all activities.
-To see why, we must first understand the nature of our activities.
+Therefore, a _single_ system will increasingly be able to enable _all_ activities.
+To see why, we must first understand the nature of activity.

-We consider human activity to be a recursive tree [^2].
+Human activity resembles a _finite_, _recursive_ tree [^2].
 Each node of the tree represents an activity.
 Every activity can be broken down into sub-activities that each can be further divided into more sub-activities, thus forming a tree.
+This tree is finite because at some point the sub-activities become too simple to be considered an activity.

 Each activity (i.e., node) has a notion of [complexity](https://en.wikipedia.org/wiki/Game_complexity): the number of possible states for that activity.
 For example: assembly work is less complex due to limited possibilities, whereas product design is far more complex due to exponentially more possibilities.
 Within the tree, sub-activities will have exponentially lesser complexity than their parent, because the complexity of an activity is _at least_ as much as the sum of complexity of all of its descendents (which themselves scale exponentially with depth).

+### Extreme outcomes

 We observe that more complex activities yield more _extreme_ outcomes.
 E.g., outcomes for product design are far more extreme than outcomes for assembly work.
 We can also observe this phenomenon in popular board games: Go is far more complex than Chess, and thus has more extreme outcomes[^3].

+Any advancement adds higher complexity activities (and sub-activities) to the activities tree while removing lower complexity activities.
+For example: spreadsheets removed many lower complexity activities for bookkeeping while spawning many new branches and fields (e.g. analysis, risk modeling, etc.).
+Thus, advancement broadly pushes us towards more complex activities, and therefore, towards more extreme outcomes.

+Throughout history advancement has been unequally distributed, and relatively slow.
+Some branches advanced far more rapidly than others.
+But even the branches that advanced rapidly will seem to have been very slow compared to what we are about to experience.

+AGI updates the tree in a fundamentally different way: by pruning _all_ activities below a certain complexity threshold — balancing the tree, _and_ exponentially faster than any other change we've ever experienced.
+As low complexity activities disappear, _all_ activities will have extreme outcomes.
+Hence, debt becomes unviable to finance _anything_ — as discussed [earlier](#problem).

+### Convergence towards a singular activity

 For activities that are _closer_: skill in one is more likely to translate to skill in the other.
 Let's understand this through the activity of _building a startup_.
 Two sub-activities could be: design (crafting what the product is), and sales (selling the product).